en_USEnglish

 5. Initialize the database for each module.

-6. Start services for each module.
+6. Start the services of each module.

 Network configuration